itannermahncke/stochastic_q-learning_navigation/README.md

 - `Visualizer.kt`: code for animating Q-Learning episodes and plotting information about training sessions
 - `Utility.kt`: useful data classes and enums that are used across the project
 - `Main.kt`: the file where it all comes together!

+  `docs` houses all documentation of my project.
+The two important files in here are:
+- `proposal.md`: my project proposal!
+It contains learning goals, planned deliverables, and a project timeline.
+- `report.md`: my final report!
+It contains my background research, methodology, and results, as well as ideas for future work.